engineer-monkey/engineer-monkey/README.md

 pony town:

-c+h freely unless my brother [@ger-ita](https://github.com/ger-ita) is with me. unless you ASK us both !!!!
+c+h freely unless my oomf [@ger-ita](https://github.com/ger-ita) is with me! unless you ASK us both !!!!
 Or if my friends (linked in profile) are sitting with me !! i'm friendly to sit with, but i can get pissed / irritated if someone is covering me when I rejoin from disconnecting/waking up, overall i'm friendly, though! and maybe you can be my friend too !!
 Just tread carefully , I can lash out, especially at random people .

 i don't block unless you hurt me , or I find anything bad out !! you should be good unless youre in the dni , or have a problematic unforgivable past ! if you don't ... my atabook is blank, sign it please !!
 I will reply asap. also read my links if you do plan to sign , unless it's complimenting a skin of mine!